AleidS/wobbly-shapes/readMe.md

 ### Hello!

+*Please be aware this is a first version, and it might still have some bugs or not work for all use cases as intended, test elaborately before adding to production:)*

 I made this script because I saw a lot of interesting Figma designs using these shapes -> however, they are tedious to make with plain CSS.

 With this javascript file you can create complex curved shapes from multiple divs, with inverted borders;